Core concepts¶

 return model.fit(epochs=epochs)

 In functional programming, this pattern is known as reifying an effect.
 Calling train(10) doesn't produce a result — it produces a description of a computation that, when interpreted, will produce a result.
 The side effects (provisioning a GPU, transferring data, executing remotely) are not performed at the call site.
-They are deferred to an interpreter — in this case, the pool and its operators.
-This is the same idea behind IO in Haskell, Effect in ZIO, or suspend in Kotlin: separating the description of a program from its execution so that the runtime can decide how, where, and when to run it.
+They are deferred to an interpreter — here, the compute and its operators.
+This is the same idea behind IO in Haskell, Effect in ZIO, or suspend in Kotlin: separating the description of a program from its execution so the runtime can decide how, where, and when to run it.

-The generic type is preserved throughout — train(10) produces PendingFunction[float], and dispatching it returns float.
+The generic type is preserved throughout — train(10) produces Pending[float], and dispatching it returns float.
 Your type checker sees the same types whether the function runs locally or on a remote GPU.

-If you need to bypass this and run the original function directly (for testing, debugging, or local profiling), every decorated function exposes the unwrapped version via .local:
+To bypass all of this and run the original function directly — for testing, debugging, or local profiling — every decorated function exposes the unwrapped version via .local:

-A Compute pool is a context manager that represents a set of cloud instances with a defined lifecycle.
+A Compute is a context manager representing a set of cloud machines with a defined lifecycle.
 When you enter the block, Skyward provisions the machines, installs dependencies, and establishes connectivity.
-When you exit — whether normally or through an exception — everything is torn down.
+When you exit — normally or through an exception — everything is torn down.

 with sky.Compute(